lodist/Mushroom-Classification-Ensemble-Learning/README.md

 ## Script Explanation

+The script is provided both in .py as in .ipynb format.

 The script performs the following steps:

 1. **Imports necessary libraries**: Includes TensorFlow, Scikit-learn, and other libraries for data handling, model building, and deployment.